 Here are some examples of how various RGB colors convert to CMYK:

-It is more likely to happen if you pick a very rich, vibrant color for a background or some other element of your layout.
+The color shift is more likely to happen for a rich, vibrant color.
 It probably won't look bad, it just won't look exactly the same.
 But it may not be noticeable at all either.